gluster/gluster-block/docs/glusto_framework.md

 ## Running the tests

 Before writing gluster-block test cases, create 3-4 virtual machines which will serve as clients and servers.
+In order to run glusto tests, the server side machines should have glusterfs and gluster-block packages installed and the client side machines should have iscsi related packages installed.
 Edit the config file tests/gluster_tests_config.yml inside glusto-tests repo with the information of the allocated machines.
 We can start writing the test cases now.